rahulan-c/lichess4545-stats/index.md

 ### Future updates

-Here’s a brief list of planned updates that I’m either actively working on or have on my ‘to do’ list.
+Here are some planned updates that I’m either actively working on or have on my ‘to do’ list.
 Many of them have been suggested by other Lichess4545 members.
 If there’s something you’d like to see, please get in touch using the contact form below.
 Nothing is impossible…except maybe identifying piece sacrifices :)

-**Planned updates to existing reports**
+**Planned updates to season stats**

--   Showing images of knight/pawn checkmates `in progress`
+-   Showing positions from games
--   Identifying game(s) that stayed in “theory” the longest `in progress`
+-   Identifying game(s) that were last to deviate from “theory” (aka the Lichess masters DB) `in progress`
 -   Visualising important team matches (or matches that went to the wire) `in progress`
 -   Showing players that ended up with more time than they began with